-"The collective agreement": refers to the current collective agreement between MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc. and the BCGEU.
+"The collective agreement": refers to the current collective agreement between Maximus Canada Services (BC) Inc. and the BCGEU.

 "The client" or "the new supplier": refers to the successful bidder: on the RFP(s) or the organization that is repatriating the service.